amustaque97/rust-music-player/README.md

 - ⏪ **Seek Backward** - Skip backward 10 seconds
 - 📋 **Song List** - Automatically scans and displays MP3 files in the current directory
 - 🎨 **Modern UI** - Clean, GPU-accelerated interface built with GPUI
+- 🔄 **Click to Play** - Click any song in the list to immediately start playing it
+- 🧵 **Non-blocking Audio** - Audio runs on a dedicated background thread for smooth UI

 ## Screenshots

 The application features a centered layout with:
 - Application title at the top
 - Song list in the middle (with header showing Song name, Song writer, Singer)
-- Control panel at the bottom with Previous, Play/Pause, and Next buttons
+- Control panel at the bottom with Seek Backward, Play/Pause, and Seek Forward buttons

 ## Prerequisites